 (2) This is like the punch to the ground but the direction is aimed at the groin and below.

 (3) In Lao Jia Yi Lu, this move has a couple of names. 白猿献果 (bái yuan xiàn guǒ), white ape presents fruits or 猿猴探果 (yuan hóu tàn guǒ), monkeys and apes searching for fruits.
 Based on how the movement is executed, I think the ape presenting the fruit is the most descriptive.
 Immediately following this movement is a move similar to Six Sealing Four Closing to push the attacker away after uprooting the attacker.
 Some listing will list the Six Sealing Four Closing as another movement.
 I suspect the direction of the push is more forward than downwards based on Grandmaster CZL’s description on how it is used.

 (4) The Chinese characters compose of a sparrow and earthworm.
-The story is that the earthworm would creep under the mud, pushing sand to the top.
-As children, they would look for the white sand and then pinch the earthworms out from the base of those mud hills.
+The story is that the earthworm would creep under the mud pushing sand to the top, forming small mud hills.
+As children, they would look for the white sand and then scoop the earthworms out from the base of those mud hills.
 With the sparrow in front of the worm, it may mean a sparrow searching for the earthworms and would scoop in like the children’s hands.
 In the low form, left leg is straight in front, left leg is bent.
 The drop is on the calves not on the buttocks.
 Some description has this as flying down like the sparrow.

 (6) This has been written up as “Ride the Tiger’s Tail” and there is really no tiger involved.
 It is likely that translation came from the Xin Jia Yi Lu’s movement, 退步跨虎 (tuì bù kuà hǔ).
 This movement is about trapping and tripping the attacker with the right thigh and wrapping your forearm around their waist to push them back.

 Grandmaster Chen Xiao Xing performing Lao Jia Yi Lu.